minenite/warzairdrops/README.md

 **TO DO LIST:**
 - [X] Chest drops from sky.
-- [ ] Make loot in chest config file.
+- [X] Make loot in chest config file.
+(Change in file)
-- [ ] Make chest auto despawn before the next one spawns.
+- [X] Make chest auto despawn before the next one spawns.
-- [ ] Make last chest be removed when server stop/restart is triggered.
+- [X] Make last chest be removed when server stop/restart is triggered.
+(Use nosave.jar)